 - Physical features include breast tenderness and bloating.

 - Psychological changes or PMS may include anger and depression.

 - PMS occurs in the last half of a woman's menstrual cycle.

 - The exact cause is unknown but is believed to be related to interactions between sex hormones and brain chemicals (neurotransmitters).

-- PMS can be mimicked and must be distinguished from other disorders.
+- PMS can be mimicked by, and must be distinguished from other disorders.

-- The most helpful diagnostic tool for PMS is a menstrual diary.
+- A helpful diagnostic tool for PMS is a menstrual diary.

-- Treatment options for PMS include exercise, a healthy lifestyle, emotional support of family and friends, and medications.
+- Treatment options for PMS include exercise, a healthy lifestyle, emotional support from family and friends, and medications.

-- Possible for PMS include diuretics, pain killers, oral contraceptives, drugs that suppress ovarian function and antidepressants.
+- Possible remedies for PMS include diuretics, pain killers, oral contraceptives, drugs that suppress ovarian function, and antidepressants.

 What is premenstrual syndrome?

 Premenstrual syndrome (PMS) is a combination of emotional, physical, psychological, and mood disturbances that occur after a woman's ovulation and typically ending with the onset of her menstrual flow.
-The most common mood-related symptoms are irritability, depression, crying, oversensitivity, and mood swings with alternating sadness and anger.
+The most common mood-related symptoms are irritability, depression, crying, oversensitivity, and mood swings.
 The most common physical symptoms are fatigue, bloating, breast tenderness (mastalgia), acne, and appetite changes with food cravings.